-The big ‘return to school’ is fast approaching.
-While many schools have remained partially open, and a number of teachers have been present in classrooms, the majority of pupils have been learning remotely since March.
+While many schools have remained partially open, and a number of teachers have been present in classrooms, the majority of pupils have been learning remotely since March 2020.

-As of August 2020, the Department for Education has said that in England all pupils, in all year groups, will return to class full-time at the start of the autumn term.
-And following such a disrupted year so far, a partial return to ‘normality’ will be welcome for many.
+Pupils were able to return to class full-time in the autumn term, but schools were then closed once again.
+Following such a disrupted year so far, a partial return to ‘normality’ will be welcome for many.

 But why, all things considered, is being back in the classroom so important for pupils?
 Here are three reasons:

 1. Engagement and attainment